SeldonIO/seldon-core/docs-gb/README.md

         return output
 ```

-We can now containerize our class file using the [Seldon Core s2i utils](https://docs.seldon.io/projects/seldon-core/en/1.18/wrappers/s2i.html) to produce the `sklearn_iris` image:
+We can now containerize our class file using the s2i utils to produce the `sklearn_iris` image:

 ```console
 s2i build . seldonio/seldon-core-s2i-python3:0.18 sklearn_iris:0.1